-Sustainability Assessment Forms are required to obtain a Sustainability Score, once this score is known the trip contributions can be calculated.
-The trips contributions can be calculated by dividing the £1,711 trip generation cost by 30 in the case of non residential development or 48 in respect of residential developments (these being the maximum scores from the Sustainability Assessment).
+2.132 Sustainability Assessment Forms are required to obtain a Sustainability Score, once this score is known the trip contributions can be calculated.
+The trips contributions can be calculated by dividing the £1,373 trip generation cost by 30 in the case of non residential development or 48 in respect of residential developments (these being the maximum scores from the Sustainability Assessment).
 The resulting figure is then multiplied by the maximum Sustainability Assessment score minus the actual Sustainability Assessment score.
-The resulting figure gives a price per trip.
-This is finally multiplied by the trip rates for the relevant type of development (see worked examples below).
+The developer may choose to promote measure to improve the sustainability assessment subject to the satisfaction of the Council.
+The resulting figure gives a price per trip and is finally multiplied by the trip rates for the relevant type of development (see worked examples below).

-The trip generation from the existing uses on site can be used to determine the net additional trip generation.
+- 2.133 The trip generation from the existing uses on site can be used to determine the net additional trip generation.
 The developer contribution will only be sought where there are additional trips generated as a result of the development.
-Robust and detailed evidence on trip generation from previous uses must be submitted at the same time of initial submission of the planning application if a developer is seeking a reduction in trip generation arising from the scheme.
-Weekday trip contributions can be derived from the Transport Assessment (TA) or for smaller scale developments from Table 5.
+Robust and detailed evidence on trip generation from previous uses must be submitted at the same time of initial submission of the planning application.
+A developer may seek a reduction in additional trip generation arising from the scheme subject to the satisfaction of the Council.
+Weekday trip contributions can be derived from the Transport Assessment (TA) or for smaller scale developments from Table 5. - 2.134 In calculating a sustainability score the emphasis is placed first and foremost on reducing trip demand.
+Therefore it is stressed that additional trips made, created by a development will not include trips that could be discounted through the introduction of measures to reduce travel demand, such as Travel Plans.